TDarkShadow/iheartnewvegas/main.md

 Makes the visors of all the Ranger Helmets have a glowing effect.
 - Install **Simple Glowing Ranger Visors (No Neck Covers)**.

-> The **Neck Covers** alternate file makes Ranger Helmets look goofy when worn without Ranger Armor.
+> ℹ️ The **Neck Covers** alternate file makes Ranger Helmets look goofy when worn without Ranger Armor.

 [**Unisex Motorcycle Helmets**](https://www.nexusmods.com/newvegas/mods/36892)
 Replaces the male Motorcycle helmet with its female counterpart.